scottmuc/vagrant-postgresql/README.md

 ## Instructions

-This repo contains everything necessary to stand up a local instance of an ubuntu 12.04 server running postgresql and phppgadmin.
+This repo contains everything necessary to stand up a local instance of an ubuntu 14.04 server running postgresql.

 To get the server going execute the following in the directory: